 Department of Health, Physical Education, and Movement Science

-Good health and fitness are essential to a child's well-being.
-Students in the Department of Health, Physical Education, and Movement Science prepare for careers as health and physical education teachers who promote wellness, fitness, motor development and competence, skill proficiency and remediation in children and adults.
+Good health and fitness are essential to a child's well-being and academic success.
+Students in the Department of Health, Physical Education, and Movement Science prepare for careers as health and physical education teachers who promote wellness, fitness, motor development and competence, skill proficiency and remediation.

-The Department offers three TEAC-accredited undergraduate degree options: a B.S. in Health Education, a B.S. in Physical Education, and a dual B.S. in Health and Physical Education.
-All degrees lead to New York State Initial Teaching Certification to teach kindergarten through grade 12.
-The rigorous academic programs are supplemented with extensive field experience that creatively links theory and practice.
+The Department offers two CAEP-accredited (Council for the Accreditation of Education Preparation) undergraduate degree options: a 120-credit B.S. in Physical Education and a 127-credit dual B.S. in Health Education and Physical Education.
+Both degrees can be completed in four (4) years and lead to New York State Initial Teaching Certification to teach students in Kindergarten through grade 12.
+The rigorous academic programs are supplemented with extensive field experiences that creatively link theory and practice.

 LIU's new minor program in Equine Studies gives students with a love of horses the opportunity to enhance their major with specialized skills in teaching, health, and business aspects of the equestrian industry.